kayequizon/tips/README.md

 # tips
-Tips and cheatsheets from all over the internet
+Tips and cheatsheets from all over the internet and friends along the way :')